 PDUs come in a variety of form factors, including rack PDU, wall mount, or "0 RU" rack mount.

-The advantage of a rack PDU (like the one shown below, and also known as a "rack mount PDU") is that it mounts into your existing equipment racks.
-This not only gives you a place to install the device, but it also reduces the electrical wiring distance required for connecting to your equipment.
+The advantage of a rack PDU (like the one shown below, and also known as a "rack mount PDU") is that it mounts into your existing gear racks.
+This not only gives you a place to install the device, but it also reduces the electrical wiring distance required for connecting to your gear.

 If you do choose a rack PDU design, try to find one that is only a single rack-unit tall (referred to as "1 RU" or a "PDU 1U").
 A PDU 1U in size minimizes the vertical space in your rack that must be consumed to hold the PDU.

-When you're evaluating PDUs, consider whether you have devices with multiple redundant power supplies.
+When you're evaluating PDUs, consider whether you have devices with a lot of redundant power supplies.
 If you do, look for a PDU that supports "outlet grouping" or a similarly named feature.
 This will let you toggle all redundant inputs at the same time, rebooting that device (typically a server) with a minimum number of click or keystrokes.

 There are many different kinds of PDUs out there, so you need to make sure that you choose the right one.
 Your #1 concern is AC vs. DC power.
 Although internally they may be quite similar, an AC-powered PDU has very different connectors than a DC-powered PDU.
 If you don't have the right connectors, you're not going to get much use out of your PDU at all.